nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates/default-configuration-templates.md

 ---
 {{#> callout type='tip' }}

-To make Studio discovery easier, in each newly created project we automatically import the "Default configuration" template that correspond to your target application (DM, CMF, etc), so that you just have to start modifying what has been imported.
+To make the discovery of Studio easier, in each newly created project we automatically import the "Default configuration" template that corresponds to your target application (DM, CMF, etc), so that all you have to do is modifying what has been imported.
 These default configuration templates implement some core elements you see in the Nuxeo application you downloaded.
 If you want to customize those elements, the "Default configuration" templates are what you need!

 {{/callout}}